Lillian1228/Data-Science-Nuggets/ML System Design/Use Cases/Contextual_Bandit.md

   - Frequency caps per message per user (e.g., ≤4 exposures in a month)

     &rarr; Eligibility and frequency capping need not to be handled by the MAB model at the message ranking stage as they happen during the re-ranking stage controlled by rec engine.
 But they could affect what the users see and their effects are baked into the system inputs.

-  - Slots K for different devices: web - 3 tiles at different positions, app - 2 tiles.
+  - Single slot on homepage for 30 NBA messages

   - Limited customer data during initial onboarding period i.e. missing income, assets, age etc. that can be used for personalization